-Amaggi has also recently started operating a new floating loading berth in the river west of the Hermasa Terminal to provide a second berth and increase capacity which is called Maquira Terminal II, located west of the Hermasa Terminal, as per the photo below.
+Amaggi also operates a floating loading berth in the river to provide a second berth and to increase capacity, which is called Maquira Terminal II, which is located west of the Hermasa Terminal, as per the photo below.
 The barges come alongside and the cargo is transferred to the ship by the crane on the floating berth equipped with a grab.
 The vessel must shift alongside during the operation to reach all holds.